antelle/keyboard-auto-type/README.md

 ## Low-level API

-If you need access to a low-level API, there's a method `key_move` that can trigger specific individual key events, for example, using this your can trigger only `keyUp` or simulate a keypress with right Ctrl.
+If you need access to a low-level API, there's a method `key_move` that can trigger specific individual key events, for example, using this your can trigger only `keyUp` or simulate a keypress with an unmapped key code.

 Other methods (`key_press`, `text`) will also press the modifier key for you, while `key_move` won't do it.
 However it accepts `modifier` parameter because you may need to pass it to the key event.
 For example, an event emitted when <kbd>A</kbd> is moved down in <kbd>⌘</kbd><kbd>A</kbd> combination, contains a flag that allows to understand that Command is now pressed.